ArctosDB/documentation-wiki/_how_to/How-to-Publish-to-GBIF.markdown

 - Add the url of the dataset page and the institution publisher page to the Github issue.
 - review the information on the GBIF publisher page.
 If any changes are required, email them to David Bloom
 - Create a resource relationship file that matches the records currently published at GBIF to those that will be published from Arctos (see instructions below).
 - Ensure that all fields are complete in Manage Collection so that the EML file can be generated.
-For Instructions on Manage Collection - see [How to Manage a Collection](https://handbook.arctosdb.org/how_to/How-to-Manage-a-Collection-in-Arctos.html)
 - Task [David Bloom](https://arctos.database.museum/agent/21314879) with publishing to the VertNet IPT; schedule for monthly updates

 ### No